 |£250,001 - £500,000||3%|

 - If you are buying a flat, the freeholder or management company may charge a fee for registering you as the new owner in their records.
-Typically, the fee charged is around £50+VAT per notice.
+Typically, the fee charged varies according to the agent but is usually £100+ VAT.

 The above figures are illustrations of typical fees which can be incurred.
 You should check the level of fees payable in your particular case as they may differ from those above, it is always better to check before you proceed to avoid any misunderstandings or unanticipated costs.